-1. ITU is the lead agency responsible for defining and monitoring ICT indicators for the UN Millennium Development Goals project.
+1. ITU is the lead agency responsible for defining and monitoring ICT indicators for the UN Millennium Development Goals project and the MDG Gap Task Force.
 ITU provides three specific indicators for measuring access to ICTs (fixed telephone lines, mobile cellular subscriptions and Internet use), on an on-going basis.

-2. ITU is an active member of the Partnership on Measuring ICT for Development, launched during UNCTAD XI in June 2004.
-Current partners include the ITU, the OECD, UNCTAD, UNDESA, UNESCO Institute for Statistics, the UN Regional Commissions (UNECLAC, UNESCWA, UNESCAP, UNECA), the World Bank and EUROSTAT.
-The ITU is also a member of the Partnership's Steering Committee.
+2. ITU is an active member of the Partnership on Measuring ICT for Development, launched in June 2004.
+Current partners include the ITU, the OECD, UNCTAD, UNDESA, UNESCO Institute for Statistics, the UN Regional Commissions (UNECLAC, UNESCWA, UNESCAP, UNECA), the World Bank, the UNEP Secretariat for the Basel Convention and EUROSTAT.
+ITU is also a member of the Partnership's Steering Committee.

 Ongoing methodological work

 ITU is leading the Partnership Task Group on Measuring the WSIS targets.
-In this context, a methodological framework is being developed, which will include a set of indicators to measure progress towards achieving the targets.
-The document will be finished during the first half of 2011.
+In this context, a methodological framework has being developed in 2011, which includes a set of indicators to measure progress towards achieving the targets.
+During 2012, the framework document will be widely disseminated among countries.

-The updated ITU ICT Development Index (IDI), a benchmarking tool for countries, and a tool for tracking developments of the global digital divide, will be published in the second half of 2011.
-The publication will also feature the updated ICT Price Basket, which has been calculated for three key ICT indicators (fixed and mobile telephony and Internet broadband).
+The updated ITU ICT Development Index (IDI), a benchmarking tool for countries, and a tool for tracking developments of the global digital divide, will be published in the second half of 2012, along with the updated ICT Price Basket, which combines three key ICT indicators (prices for fixed and mobile telephony, and Internet broadband).

-The 9th World Telecommunication/ICT Indicators Meeting (WTIM) will be held in the fourth quarter of 2011.
+The 10th World Telecommunication/ICT Indicators Meeting (WTIM) will be held from 25-27 September 2012, in Bangkok, Thailand.
 This global event brings together representatives from telecommunication authorities and National Statistical Offices responsible for collecting ICT statistics.